iqm-finland/KQCircuits/docs/installation.rst

 used by KLayout.
 If you don't know where that is, you can find it by opening the KLayout macro editor and writing ``import pip`` and then ``pip.__path__`` in the console.

+Notice that this only affects the GUI installation of KQCircuits.
+The standalone, GUI-less KQCircuits installation will use whatever Python environment where it was explicitly installed in, which is most likely separate from the Python environment used by KLayout.